 The switch started in 1995 as part of the Reformulated Gasoline Program (RFG), which was established through the 1990 Clean Air Act Amendments.
 The Environmental Protection Agency (EPA) started the RFG program in order to reduce pollution and smog during the summer ozone season, which occurs from June 1 to Sept.
 15 [source: EPA].

 In order to reduce pollution, summer-blend fuels use different oxygenates, or fuel additives.
-These blends, the EPA claims, burn cleaner and also help compensate for a limited oil supply.
-The EPA says this practice of using seasonal blends also encourages the development of alternative fuels [Source: EPA].
-(Remember that gasoline isn't just made up of processed crude oil -- it's a blend of refined crude oil and different compounds and additives.)
+These blends, the EPA says, burn cleaner and also help compensate for a limited oil supply.
+This practice of using seasonal blends also encourages the development of alternative fuels.
+(Remember that gasoline isn't just made up of processed crude oil; it's a blend of refined crude oil and different compounds and additives.)

 So what's the difference between summer-grade fuel and winter-grade fuel?
-Summer-grade fuel is more expensive for two reasons -- because of the ingredients it contains and because refineries have to briefly shut down before they begin processing it.
-Summer-grade fuel also burns cleaner than winter-grade fuel.
-This just means that it produces less smog and releases less toxic air pollutants, which we'll talk about more [source: EPA].
-The actual difference in cost of production varies.
-One estimate claims an increase of only 1 cent to 2 cents per gallon [Source: Slate], while another states 3 cents to 15 cents per gallon [Source: Reason].
+Summer-grade fuel burns cleaner than winter-grade fuel.
+This just means that it produces less smog and releases less toxic air pollutants, which we'll talk about later.
+The actual difference in cost of production varies and it can add between 5 and 15 cents per gallon to the cost of your fill-up, depending on the U.S. region [source: Gas Buddy].
 No matter the difference in production costs, the increase at the pump is even greater, owing to the summer driving season, dips in supply, maintenance costs and companies' converting to production of summer blends.